AnKing-VIP/anki-wrapper/src/wrapper/config.md

       * Value: Object representing the style of the class.
 Can also be a one-line string or a multiline string (array of string)
     - beginWrap: Left-wrapping text
     - endWrap: Right-wrapping text
+    - html: HTML files to add to templates when calling this button.
+The names are relative to the user_files/html folder.
+      * front: list of files to add to front template.
+      * back: list of files to add to back template.